wtbu-radio/WTBU-Site/_posts/2018-12-10-review-elton-john-bbt-center-11-23.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Nicole Silvera
-  first_name: Olivia
+  first_name: Nicole
-  last_name: Gehrke
+  last_name: Silvera
 image:
   src: /assets/elton-john-farewell-tour-1518020471-list-handheld-0.jpg
   alt: post lead image
 ---

-_By Nicole Silvera_

 Elton John brought all of his greatest hits to life on Nov.
 23 at the BB&T Center in south Florida.

 John has been touring worldwide on his retirement tour, Farewell Yellow Brick Road World Tour.
 However, while he was “sad to say goodbye to touring,” citing a desire to spend time with his family as the reason for his farewell, the concert was not a sad occasion.
 The British rock legend brought the arena to life, making it feel less like a concert and more like a celebration.